ankitsharma739501/Snake-Water-Gun-Game/README.md

 # Snake-Water-Gun-Game
-This is a game based on C language, which I have learned from a YouTube channel name codewithharry, it was really fun learning to make a game.
+This is a game based on C language, which is played with the computer.
+It is a simple game you can play whenever you are bored and got no partner so, go ahead play with the computer.
+I hope you like it.
+Thank you.